PoCInnovation/Pool2023/Software/day05/React/README.md

 npx create-react-app artists-book --template typescript
 ```

-> Don't worry if you see vulnerabilities after this command it's a false positive, if you are curious about it [take a look at this issue](https://github.com/facebook/create-react-app/issues/11174) 😉
+> Don't worry if you see vulnerabilities after this command, it's a false positive.<br>
+> If you are curious about it [take a look at this issue](https://github.com/facebook/create-react-app/issues/11174) 😉

 To verify that everything is ok, run the following commands: